jordondoug2019/microblog_VPC_deployment/README.md

 # Microblog VPC Deployment - Documentation

 ## Purpose
-This workload focuses on deploying an application within a custom AWS VPC using EC2 instances for Jenkins, web, and application servers.
-The goal is to implement a scalable infrastructure, manage server communication securely, and automate deployment pipelines using Jenkins.
+This workload focuses on deploying an application using a custom AWS VPC and the default VPC using EC2 instances for Jenkins, web, and application servers.
+The workload also focused on various concepts including: VPC Peering, Routing, and MonitoringThe goal is to implement a scalable infrastructure, manage server communication securely, and automate deployment pipelines using Jenkins.

 ## Steps Taken